captn3m0/youtube-cue/README.md

       --help, Show help
       --audio-file, Input Audio File (optional) that is written to the CUE sheet

     The default audio file is set to %VIDEOTITLE.m4a The default output file is set to %VIDEOTITLE.cue

     where $VIDEOTITLE is the title of the YouTube video.

+    Generally the parser detects whether numbers are positional timestamps or track durations.
+    To enforce a desired interpretation you can use these flags:

-    --timestamps-only Do not try to parse the timestamps as track durations --timestamps-are-durations Parse timestamps as durations
+    --timestamps Parse as positional timestamps (relative to the start of the playlist) --durations Parse as track durations

     The above 2 are only needed to force behaviour in very specific edge cases, they should not be required for most files.

     Examples
       $ youtube-cue --audio-file audio.m4a "https://www.youtube.com/watch?v=THzUassmQwE"